BenjaminStubina/Crochet-Corner/README.md

 ## TechStack Used

-React Fron-tend with Axios calls to the Back-end
+React Front-tend with Axios calls to the Back-end
 SASS for Front-end styling
 React Router Dom used for dynamic Front-end navigation Node with Express Back-end using self-made API